dalexeev/gdscript-preprocessor/README.md

 An export plugin for stripping comments and "conditional compilation" of GDScript.

-Version: 1.0-dev.
-Compatible with Godot 4.2.x.
+Version: **1.0-dev**.
+Compatible with Godot **4.2.x**.
+Status: should be ready for production use.
+Please report if you find any bugs.

 ## How to use